pbthecoder/obakeneko/README.md

 "obakeneko.ogg" is a Hackapet/Virtual pet program made for Hackapet by Hack Club.

 # To-do
-## story:
-add introduction story, explaining that the player is a nekomata, and that their friend the Obakeneko is the Rokurokubi's pet.

 ## program:
 table food interactions | table drink interactions | table interaction with big table | table interaction with chef hat | table exit interaction | outside interactions | outside moon interaction | outside exit interaction | animate grass for outside | flowers game | flower interaction | feather game (1 of 3 is the lucky feather. select right feather to win.) | flower exit | reprogram cat and sounds, that did not work right
 ## art: